 The commitments vary according to the project, but there are several responsibilities that apply to nearly every creative sentencing project.
 Recipient organizations must have someone step forward to set up a trust account for the funds and authorize disbursement of those funds.
 As well, reports are due when the project is complete.

-Currently, the Communications branch of Alberta Environment and Parks posts information bulletins on their external website when sentencing decisions are made by the court.
+Currently, the Communications branch of AEP posts information bulletins on their external website when sentencing decisions are made by the court.

 Creative sentencing orders are posted along with the bulletins.

 The final reports required for each order are also available to the public, upon request.

 Summaries of progress on creative sentencing projects are noted in an annual report on the program, which is posted at: